AustraliaSim/aussim-docs/docs/constitution/index.md

 * be an approval vote unless specified; and
 * last for at least 48 hours but no more than 72; and
 * be a secret ballot; and
-* be conducted by a Moderation Team member; and
+* be conducted by an Administrator; and
-* have the results verified by the whole Moderation Team; and
+* have the results verified by all Administrators; and
 	* In the case of votes relating to electing the Head Administrator or a Guardian, the incumbent Guardian is to verify the results.
 * and require at least a 50% majority or more of voters to pass unless specified elsewhere.